peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 }
 ```

-Every function, parameter, and property belongs to one firmware set.
+Every function, parameter, property, and callback belongs to one firmware set.

 To get the API limited to one or more firmware sets, use the getApi
 function.